ank-21/Login-Dashboard/README.md

 ## Dependencies Installed
-express- A framework for nodejs ejs - A template engine used for front end mongoose - Used as database for storing data passport - used for authentication passport-local - used for storing user details in cookies and used this strategy for authentication validator - for validating email while saving to database connect-flash - for displaying flash message cookie-session - stores the session data on the client within a cookie
+express- A framework for nodejs <br />
+ejs - A template engine used for front end<br />
+mongoose - Used as database for storing data<br />
+passport - used for authentication<br />
+passport-local - used for storing user details in cookies and used this strategy for authentication<br />
+validator - for validating email while saving to database connect-flash - for displaying flash message cookie-session - stores the session data on the client within a cookie